country-regions/country-region-selector/README.md

 - a [jQuery-dependent version](https://github.com/benkeen/country-region-selector/tree/master/dist/jquery.crs.min.js)
 (slightly smaller)

+There is also a separate React version of the script, [found here](https://github.com/benkeen/react-country-region-selector).

 The reason the files are so large (60K or more) is that they contain all the country and region strings.
 If you know you're only going to need a small subset of all countries, you may want to generate a custom build containing only that info.
 That will substantially reduce the file size.
 See the Custom Builds section at the bottom of this page for more info.